-The CSML was fabricated by co-deposition from five pure elemental targets.
-The fabrication details are provided elsewhere \cite{banko2022unravelling}.
-The electrical resistance was measured using an automated four-point probe test stand.
-The setup is described elsewhere \cite{thienhaus2011modular}.
-The chemical composition was measured by energy-dispersive X-ray spectroscopy in a scanning electron microscopy Jeol 5800 LV equipped with an Oxford X-act detector.
+\textbf{Snythesis and characterization of composition spread materials libraries} The CSML was fabricated by sputter co-deposition from five pure elemental targets.
+Fabrication details are provided in~\cite{banko2022unravelling}.
+Electrical resistance was measured using an automated four-point probe test stand.
+The setup is described in~\cite{thienhaus2011modular}.
+Chemical composition was measured by energy-dispersive X-ray spectroscopy in a scanning electron microscopy Jeol 5800 LV equipped with an Oxford X-act detector.
 The acceleration voltage was set to 20 kV.
 The final data set of CSML used in the dummy experimental device with chemical characterization and resistance measurements is published on Zenodo~\cite{Banko2022a}.